-(1) IBEC members are: Bulgaria, Hungary, the Soviet-occupied Zone of Germany, Mongolia, Poland, Romania, Czechoslovakia and the USSR.
+(1) IBEC members are: Bulgaria, Hungary, the Soviet-occupied Zone of Germany, Mongolia, Poland, Rumania, Czechoslovakia and the USSR

-- Despite the formation of the IBEC, intra-COMECON trade has grown at a slower rate than has communist trade with the West.
-For Romania's part this is primarily due to the requirement for technically-advanced machinery and equipment imports from the western world.
+NATO CONFIDENTIAL AC789-WP/269(Revised) -30~

+- Prior to the formation of the IBEC, settlements were conducted through bilateral clearing accounts, and the balance of these accounts in favour of one trading partner could not be utilised for payments to a third country.
+Bilateral payments balancing automatically depresses trade to the export capacity of the weaker partner in every agreement, thereby restricting the volume of trade.
+A multilateral payments system in transferable roubles requires only that the transactions of a country be in balance with the COMECON area as a whole.
+Thus, expectations were for a faster expansion of intra-COMECON trade, which has never occurred. practice, the COMECON countries have preferred to conduct trade among each other on a strictly bilateral basis, especially in deals involving hard goods.
+There are no on Rumania's activity within the International Bank for There are no data Economic Co-operation, but the total volume of payments in transferable roubles among IBEC members in 1967 increased by IBEC credits can be classified in three categories.
+They may be settlement credits, arising from short-term requirements in current trade; seasonal credits of up to one year, granted to banks in the IBEC countries with seasonal production and marketing fluctuations; or special two-year credits to pay for goods purchased over and above the mutual deliveries agreed in advance or for equilibrating the balance of payments. - Despite the formation of the IBEC, intra-COMECON trade has grown at a slower rate than has Communist trade with the West.
+For Rumania's part, this is primarily due to the requirement for technically advanced machinery and equipment imports from the Western world.
 However, institutional deterrents to an expansion of growth in trade among IBEC members are obvious.
 True multilateralism cannot exist when trade agreements are signed annually on a bilateral basis.
 Furthermore, rouble transferability is not the same as rouble convertibility.
 Nations showing a surplus on their balance of trade accounts are merely lending disguised purchasing power to the debtor countries.
 Creditor partners cannot spend accumulated credits on hard currency imports which they require.
-Hence, for the more industrialized economies there exists no incentive to expand intra-COMECON trade.
-Before COMECON can become a viable working unit, economic relations must be governed by commercial, rather than inflexible political, criteria. - 90.
-Romania is not a large donor or recipient of communist credits.
-The amount of investment credits granted to Romania in the past has never been large compared to those granted to Bulgaria, Soviet occupied zone of Germany, and Poland.
-Long term credits extended and received in the last decade have been predominately for manufacturing and processing plants and to finance joint projects.
-Terms often allow repayment in commodities
+Hence, for the more industrialised economies, there exists no incentive to expand intra-COMECON Before COMECON can become a viable working unit, economic relations must be governed by commercial, rather than inflexible political, criteria.

+91. Rumania is not a large donor or recipient of Communist credits.
+The amount of investment credits granted to Rumania in the past has never been large compared to those granted to Bulgaria, Soviet-occupied Zone of Germany, and Poland.
+Long-term credits extended and received in the last decade have been predominantly for manufacturing and processing plants and to finance joint projects.
+Terms often allow repayment in commodities.